gemfire/spring-for-apache-geode-examples/redis-to-cloud-cache/pub-sub/README.md

 ```

 ### Replace Redis Beans
-The Redis example uses the following Beans to implement the pub/sub pattern on the Pivotal Platform.
+The Redis example uses the following Beans to implement the pub/sub pattern on the Tanzu Application Service.
 In the
 RedisMessageListenerContainer Bean, the application defines the “chat” topic.

 ```java